Delicious Fried Liver and Crispy Shallots

 Cuisine: One-Pot Meal

-Keyword: Iron-Enriched, Meat, Quick Meal
+Keyword: crispy shallots, Iron-Enriched, liver recipe, Meat, nostalgic meals, Quick Meal

 Did you make this recipe?